pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -n, --namespace NAMESPACE  Add a namespace to the search scope.
 May be specified multiple times.
 Default: Search in all namespaces of the server.
-      -n, --namespace NAMESPACE  Add a namespace to the search scope.
-May be specified multiple times.
-Default: Search in all namespaces of the server.
       -s, --sort                 Sort by namespace.
 Default is to sort by classname
       -h, --help                 Show this message and exit.